Using Github Actions to Automatically Increment NPM Version before Deployments

 Automatically incrementing the version number before releasing an application using GitHub actions.

-Author Alex
+Alex Lanz

-Alex11th March 2021
+Alex Lanz11th March 2021

 Lately, we switched to GitHub actions to test and deploy our libraries and applications.
 One of our prerequisites before releasing a web application is, that we always want to increment automatically the application version number.
 We show this version number to the user on the website, and it helps us for debugging purposes and bug reports.